 More tips: Bean Growing Tips.

-Bean Pests.
-Beans can be attacked by aphids, bean beetles, flea beetles, leafhoppers and mites.
-Aphids, leafhoppers, and mites can be sprayed away with a blast of water from the hose or controlled with insecticidal soap.
-Look for eggs and infestations and crush them between your finger and thumb.
+- Aphids, leafhoppers, and mites can be sprayed away with a blast of water from the hose or controlled with insecticidal soap.
+Look for eggs and infestations and crush them between your fingers and thumb.
 Pinch out and remove large infestations.
-Aphids can spread bean mosaic virus.
-Keep the garden clean and free of debris so that pests can not harbor or over-winter in the garden.

 More tips: Bean Growing Problems: Troubleshooting.